suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 # Why should you read this post?

-I've been using pandas for working with structured data like Electronic Health Records (EHR), insurance claims, sensory data from wearables, etc. Pandas is a powerful data manipulation library which I've been consistently under-utilizing.
+I've been using pandas for working with structured data like Electronic Health Records (EHR), insurance claims, sensory data from wearables, etc. Pandas is a powerful data manipulation library that I've been consistently under-utilizing.
 In this post, I describe a list of pandas functions that I wish I knew about when I started with Data Science.
 If you are someone who works with data for a living you might find this useful.

 ## Select features from file

 Sometimes csv files contain too much information.
 Too many irrelevant columns.
 I used to read the whole file into memory and then get rid of the irrelevant columns.
-Instead we could read only the useful columns from the file.
+Instead, we could read only the useful columns from the file.

 Consider the example of Melbourne housing prices data.
 Say we are interested in the following features: